DelphiWorlds/Kastri/Readme.md

 ### Demos

 You'll find demo applications in the [Demos](./Demos) folder, including those associated with articles posted on the [Delphi Worlds blog](http://www.delphiworlds.com/blog)

+**Delphi 11 users please note**: Some of the demos that have Android support have been updated in line with changes in Delphi 11, and now have separate project (`.dproj`) and group project (`.groupproj`) (where applicable) files, which have been suffixed with `D11`.
+For demos that do not have a suffix of `D11` in the name, you may need to open Project Manager and for each Android target you wish to use, right-click the `Libraries` node and click `Revery System Files to Default` before building the project.

 ### API imports